 Silver open-face helmet with snap-on flip-up clear face shield visor and black snap-on mouth guard.
-Possibly a Bell Star helmet.
+Probably a Bell Star helmet.
 The mouth guards are no longer manufactured.
 When they were, it seems they were sold and branded by different companies, such as Tony D. – Full House, Malcolm Smith, and Pacifico.
-Dan B. in the US purchased an original and made a number of high quality fiberglass replicas for fans.
-He can be reached at DRB580 (at) AOL (dot) com.
+Replica face guards are occasionally available on KarolB.com.

 A Goose replica helmet was once available at http://www.whouse.jp/goose_html/goose_helmet.html.
 It looked nice, but it was not 100% accurate.